Jsos17/Jsos17/README.md

 # :finland: My Education

-**Master's student at University of Helsinki (2020-present)**
+**Master's Student in Applied Mathematics at University of Helsinki (2020-present)**

-- Major: Applied mathematics
-- Specialization: Probabilistic modelling
+- Specialization: Probabilistic Modelling

 **Bachelor of Science in computer science (University of Helsinki, 2017-2020)**